Chat Commands

 Replace an existing scheduled task with new timing and content.

-The task description is re-parsed to update timing and content.
 Schedule type cannot be changed (one-time to recurring or vice versa) -- cancel and recreate instead.

 Aliases: !editschedule, !edit-schedule